Truesec/Kaseya-CheckandMitigate/README.md

 It checks for the predefined parameters as detailed in the script and nothing more.
 The script will also stop running processes if its executionpath points towards a known indicator of compromise as defined within the script.

 # Compatibility
-The script is designed to be compatible on all PowerShell versions between 2 and 5.
+The script is designed to be compatible on all Windows PowerShell versions between 2 and 5.
 It has currently been tested on the following versions:
 - Windows 10, PowerShell version 2 and 5
+- Windows Server 2019 PowerShell version 5.1
 - Windows Server 2012 R2 PowerShell version 2 and 4

 # TODO